miafranc/porter/README.md

 ```

 If a suffix has a condition (e.g. `(m>0) EED -> EE`) more than
 one start conditions has to be used to implement the method.
-This is because
+This is because, according to Porter's
-first one has to check the suffix matching without the condition, according to Porter's
+algorithm, first one has to check the suffix matching without the condition.
-algorithm.
 For example, our first rule in step 1b is
 ```
 <STEP1b>dee{W}* { yyless(0); BEGIN(STEP1b1); }
 ```
-which switches to `STEP1b1`, where the condition is checked:
+switching to `STEP1b1`, where the condition is checked:
 ```
 <STEP1b1>dee{M_GT_ZERO} { yyless(1); BEGIN(STEP1c); }
 ```